 How does arsenic get into drinking water?

-The EWG Tap Water Database shows that in 2015, over more than 70 million Americans received water with arsenic exceeding the California public health goal.
+The EWG Tap Water Database shows that between 2015 and 2017, 110 million Americans received water with arsenic exceeding the California public health goal.
 These estimates don’t include people who get their drinking water from private wells that might have unsafe levels of arsenic.